-Variations of hydrographic, chemical, and biological properties in the ocean are a result of several external forces: the exchange of heat across the airsea interface, the input of mechanical energy into the surface ocean by wind (wind stress), the exchange of freshwater (discharge and air-sea fluxes), the exchange of dissolved gases across the air-sea interface, and the additions of materials by river discharge and atmospheric depositions.
-The exchange of heat and freshwater across the air-sea interface leads to changes in surface ocean buoyancy, which drives local mixing and large-scale circulation.
+Variations of hydrographic, chemical, and biological properties in the ocean are a result of several external forces: the exchange of heat across the air-sea interface, the input of mechanical energy into the surface ocean by wind (wind stress), the exchange of freshwater (discharge and air-sea fluxes), the exchange of dissolved gases across the air-sea interface, and the additions of materials by river discharge and atmospheric depositions.
+The exchange of heat and freshwater across the air-sea interface leads to changes in surface ocean buoyancy, which drives both local mixing and large-scale circulation.
 The input of momentum by wind stress drives upper ocean currents as well as provides the input of mechanical energy to mix against the vertical stratification.
 These processes have a pronounced influence on oceanic temperature and salinity.
-Both wind-driven and buoyancy-driven mixing and circulation, such as that associated with upwelling and entrainment, interact with ocean biological processes.
-Intense biological production is generated when nutrients, the limiting factor for growth in the study area (Eppley et al. 1979, Eppley and Renger 1988), are brought into the light-illuminated upper ocean.
+Both wind and buoyancy driven mixing and circulation, such as associated with upwelling and entrainment, interact with ocean biological processes in generating intense biological production when nutrients, the limiting factor for growth in the study area (Eppley et al., 1979; Eppley and Renger, 1988), are brought into the light illuminated upper ocean.
 The main biological process, photosynthesis, uses these inorganic nutrients and converts them into organic nutrients, thereby releasing oxygen into the surface ocean.
 A fraction of the organic matter produced in the upper ocean leaves it as sinking particles or is mixed downward as dissolved organic matter.
 Most of the organic matter that escapes the surface ocean is remineralized back to inorganic constituents deeper in the water column, using oxygen as the primary oxidation agent.
 This leads to a reduction of the dissolved oxygen levels below the surface ocean.
 Oxygen is also exchanged with the atmosphere by gas transfer across the air-sea interface.
-For conditions typical for SMB, the characteristic time scale for the equilibration of an oxygen anomaly (i.e., a deviation of the dissolved oxygen concentration from saturation) is a few weeks (Broecker and Peng 1974).
-This timeframe is fast relative to the biogeochemical and physical processes acting in the surface ocean to change oxygen.
+For conditions typical for SMB, the characteristic time-scale for the equilibration of an oxygen anomaly (i.e., a deviation of the dissolved oxygen concentration from saturation) is a few weeks (Broecker and Peng, 1974).
+This time-scale is fast relative to the biogeochemical and physical processes acting in the surface ocean to change oxygen.
 Therefore, the surface concentration of oxygen is generally relatively close to its saturation value.

-While the basic hydrographic and circulation pattern of SMB is well known (Hickey 1992, Hickey et al. 2003), the seasonal and interannual variations of these patterns are not well established nor are the mechanisms behind them well understood.
-Establishing these long-term variations is essential to understanding the high-frequency point observations currently being obtained at the Santa Monica Bay Observatory Mooring, operated by UCLA's Institute of the Environment (Gruber et al. in preparation).
-These data will also be valuable in assessing the impact of future climate change.
-In this paper, we will focus on hydrographic processes at the ocean surface and utilize the rich spatio-temporal data set collected in Santa Monica Bay between 1987 and 1997 by the L.A.
-City Environmental Monitoring Division (Dalkey and Shisko 1996).
-The increasing number of parameters relative to surface properties and their variations that can be monitored by remote sensors from satellites and airplanes (Halpern 2000) provides opportunities for real-time observation and analysis of ecological data.
-The in situ data analyzed and interpreted here will provide a historical background for the analysis of these newly available data.
+While the basic hydrographic and circulation pattern of SMB are relatively well known (Hickey, 1992; Hickey et al., 2003), the seasonal and interannual variations of these patterns are not well established nor are the mechanisms behind them well understood.
+Establishing these longterm variations is of great importance in order to understand the high-frequency point observations that are currently being obtained at the Santa Monica Bay Observatory Mooring operated by UCLA's Institute of the Environment (Gruber et al., in preparation).
+These data will also assist in assessing the impact of future climate change.
+In this paper, we will focus on hydrographic processes at the ocean surface and take advantage of a rich spatio-temporal data set collected in SMB between 1987 and 1997 by the LA City Environmental Monitoring Division (Dalkey and Shisko, 1996).
+The focus on surface properties and their variations is also motivated by the fact that an increasing number of parameters can be monitored by remote sensors from satellites and airplanes (see, e.g., Halpern, 2000), which provide great opportunities of real-time observation and analysis of ecological data.
+The in situ data analyzed and interpreted here will provide a historical background for the analyses of these newly available data.